 Seeing time-synced lyrics on Mac

-Crawling lyrics are unsupported on Mac computers with macOS Catalina 10.15+.
+Crawling lyrics are unsupported on macOS editions earlier than macOS Catalina 10.15.4.

-If you look closely, you’ll notice that the new Music app in macOS Catalina that replaces music features in the discontinued iTunes app has a dedicated Lyrics button — it’s right there near the top-right corner of the window, to the left of the Up Next icon.
+If your Mac doesn’t use the macOS Catalina 10.15.4 software or newer, you can still enjoy non-animated lyrics in the Music app via a dedicated Lyrics button — it’s right there near the top-right corner of the window, to the left of the Up Next icon.

 Seeing time-synced lyrics on Apple TV

-On your Apple TV HD or Apple TV 4K, do this:
+On your Apple TV HD, Apple TV 4K or newer, do this:

 1) Open the Music app